 ENG-L 388 Studies in Irish Literature and Culture (3 cr.)
 An intensive classroom and on-site study of Irish culture and the literature it has produced.
+A recent version of this course was "Ireland in Film."

 ENG-L 390 Children's Literature (3 cr.)
 Historical and modern children's books and selections from books.
 Designed to assist future teachers, parents, or others in selecting the best in children's literature for each period of the child's life.